Skip to Content

 Days 22-24: Edinburgh with Kids

-image of Ross Fountain in Princes Street Gardens in Edinburgh Scotland
+the Ross Fountain in Princes Street Gardens in Edinburgh Scotland.

-We arrived in Edinburgh with enough time to settle into our Airbnb apartment then hike up to Arthur’s Seat.
+We arrived in Edinburgh with enough time to settle into our rental apartment then hike up to Arthur’s Seat.

-image of trail and people hiking up Arthur's Seat in Edinburgh Scotland
+the popular walking trail up Arthur's Seat in Edinburgh Scotland.

 We filled our full day in Edinburgh with kids with a walk along the Royal Mile, visits to Calton Hill, the Edinburgh Castle and Princes Street Gardens then ended with the National Museum of Scotland.
 It was a bit of a whirlwind tour of the best things to do in Edinburgh with kids.

-image of interior of National Museum of Scotland in Edinburgh
+interior of National Museum of Scotland in Edinburgh.

 Our kids had so much fun at the National Museum of Scotland, yet we hadn’t even scratched the surface.
 They were both super excited when we gave them the option to go back the next day.